zx80/flask-simple-auth/docs/DOCUMENTATION.md

   added for string or byte responses.
   Default is *None*, meaning no replacement.

+- `FSA_JSON_STREAMING` allows to force `jsonify` to generate a string instead of a string generator when serializing a generator.
+  Default _True_ is to stream the JSON output, which may interact badly with the database transactions in some cases depending on the driver and WSGI server.

 - `FSA_BEFORE_REQUEST` and `FSA_AFTER_REQUEST` allow to add a list of before and after request hooks from the configuration instead of the actual application code.